mcarpenter2840/mcarpenter2840/README.md

 - ⚡ Fun fact: ...
 -->
 <p>
-    Seasoned Windows DevOps Engineer with experience in network/system administration, Windows infrastructure engineering.
-Also supporting, automating, and optimizing deployments in AWS, GCP, and Azure.
-With a focus on automation using industry standard automation tools such as PowerShell, Python, Jenkins, Chef, Terraform, Ansible and Chocolatey.
+    As an accomplished Windows DevOps Engineer, I specialize in the intricate realms of network and system administration, along with Windows infrastructure engineering.
+My expertise extends to supporting, automating, and optimizing deployments across leading cloud platforms such as AWS, GCP, and Azure.
+With a keen focus on automation, I adeptly harness industry-standard tools including PowerShell, Python, Jenkins, Chef, Terraform, Ansible, and Chocolatey.
+My approach is rooted in innovation and efficiency, ensuring streamlined processes and robust solutions that align with the ever-evolving demands of modern technology landscapes.
 </p>

 ### Tech Stack